Authentication Methods

 Feishu

-Feishu authentication methods support QR code login, micro-app seamless login, and admin panel seamless login.
+Feishu authentication methods support QR code login, micro-app seamless login, and management backend seamless login.

 Feishu authentication-related configurations include:

-- App ID, App Secret: Basic information of Feishu, which can be obtained by referring to Feishu Configuration for Custom Apps.
+- App ID, App Secret: Basic information of Feishu, refer to Feishu Configuration for Custom Apps for details.

 - Synchronization Frequency: Configure the synchronization of organizational structure, measured in minutes.
 Setting it to 0 means no synchronization.
 If organizational structure synchronization is required, permissions to access contact directory department structure information and enterprise information must be enabled.